Students select a region on which to concentrate a major part of their studies:

 Freshmen or transfer students must fill out a paper application.
 The paper application can be picked up from the Croft Building.
 These students are advised to contact the Croft Institute by email at croft at olemiss dot edu or by phone at 662-915-1500 for more information.
 The application deadline is January 5.

 No. The Croft Institute's international studies major leads to the Bachelor of Arts degree in the College of Liberal Arts.
 The University of Mississippi does not offer an international business major.
 The B.A. in international studies with a thematic concentration in Global Economics and Business is superior preparation for a career in international business.

 Many of our students are also in the Sally McDonnell Barksdale Honors College.
-Students can live on the Honors College floor of one of the new freshman dorms, The Ridge South.
-You must apply through the Ole Miss housing site.
+Honors students can choose to live in the Honors College Living Learning Community (LLC) during Part 2 of the Ole Miss Housing application.